The monsters in Doctor Who have always been a staple part of the show’s continued success.

 However, history can be cruel and as we have seen in the top ten worst monsters; Who didn’t always get it right.
 But the show has still spawned some of the most memorable monsters, some of which have even entered popular culture.
 Read on, you may be surprised.

-variety of objects – that kill.
+These plastic based aliens have always been useful Who monsters due to the fact that they can be moulded into a variety of objects – that kill.
 Daffodils, telephone wires, grotesque dolls and even a couch.

 However, it is in their shop window dummy form, that they are most recognisable.
 Breaking out of windows and going on the rampage on the high street, in Spearhead From Space; with their concealed hand lazers, is considered one of the defining moments from the Pertwee era.